Alb-O/ix/README.md

 }
 ```

-## Feature Module Example
+## Feature modules

-Features are self-contained modules that can be composed:
+Each feature is a config tree that can be imported independently:

 ```nix
 # registry/modules/home/features/shell/default.nix